Tax Counseling for the Elderly

 Reporting

-Performance Reports: Grantees are responsible for monitoring volunteer compliance with program regulations and requirements, Section 163 of the Revenue Act of 1978, the Cooperative Agreement, and compliance with OMB circulars and regulations.
+Performance Reports: Grant recipients are responsible for monitoring volunteer compliance with program regulations and requirements, Section 163 of the Revenue Act of 1978, the Cooperative Agreement, and compliance with OMB circulars and regulations.

 Auditing

-In accordance with the provisions of 2 CFR Part 200 nonfederal entities that expend financial assistance of $750,000 or more in Federal awards must have a single or a program-specific audit conducted for that year.
-Nonfederal entities that expend less than $750,000 a year in Federal awards are exempt from Federal audit requirements for that year, except as noted in2 CFR Part 200.
 The Federal Audit Clearinghouse operates on behalf of the Office of Management and Budget (OMB) and its primary purpose is to disseminate audit information to Federal agencies and the public.
-If the most recent audit showed an unfavorable finding, it will not automatically disqualify you from consideration; however, more information may be requested to ensure any deficiencies noted in the audit have been corrected
+If the most recent audit showed an unfavorable finding, it will not automatically disqualify you from consideration; however, more information may be requested to ensure any deficiencies noted in the audit have been corrected.

 Records

 Grant recipients are required to have a record keeping system in place to support all information reported.
-Supporting receipts and other documentation should be maintained for a minimum of 3 years following the submission of the final report.
+Recipients must maintain supporting receipts and other documentation for a minimum of 3 years following the submission of the final report.

 Other Assistance Considerations